ericcurtin/asahi-autosd-builder/README.md

    All RPM's signed are signed by a GPG key.
    The repo config can be found here:
    https://ecurtin.fedorapeople.org/asahi-linux/asahi-linux.repo
-4. The CentOS Stream kernel config used is nearly identical to the kernel config used by the Asahi Linux project (a few CentOS Stream specific modifications were made):
+4. The AutoSD Stream kernel config used is nearly identical to the kernel config used by the Asahi Linux project (a few AutoSD specific modifications were made, in particular CONFIG_PREEMPT_RT):

    https://github.com/AsahiLinux/PKGBUILDs/blob/main/linux-asahi/config
 5. ```systemd-networkd``` is the sole network service that's installed in this image.